Skip to content

 In the United States, the ANSI X9.27 standard governs MICR cheque printing.
 The MICR line is at the bottom of the cheque in E-13B font using magnetic ink (iron oxide-based).
 It carries the routing transit number (ABA routing number, nine digits), the account number, and the cheque serial number.
 The Federal Reserve's Regulation CC governs the funds availability and the cheque-clearing timeline, creating the pressure window within which a fraudster must act before a cheque is returned unpaid.

-In the UK, Cheque Printing Accreditation Scheme (CPAS) standards (administered by the Cheque and Credit Clearing Company, UK Finance) specify substrate, MICR line (E-13B for standard cheques, CMC-7 font for some applications), and security-feature requirements including UV-reactive inks and void pantograph.
-Post-2021, the UK has implemented Image Clearing System (ICS) cheque clearing, meaning cheques are cleared by digital image rather than physical presentation; this has forensic implications because the clearing image may capture different information from a physical examination of the original.
+In the UK, Cheque Printer Accreditation Scheme (CPAS) standards (administered by the Cheque and Credit Clearing Company, a subsidiary of Pay.UK) specify substrate, MICR line (E-13B for standard cheques, CMC-7 font for some applications), and security-feature requirements including UV-reactive inks and void pantograph.
+From October 2017, the UK progressively implemented the Image Clearing System (ICS) for cheque clearing, with full rollout across all UK banks completed in September 2019, meaning cheques are cleared by digital image rather than physical presentation; this has forensic implications because the clearing image may capture different information from a physical examination of the original.

 Washed cheques (also called "check washing" in US fraud terminology) involve applying a chemical solvent to the cheque surface to dissolve or lift the written ink entries, leaving the pre-printed bank security printing intact, and then re-writing new entries.
 The solvents typically used (acetone, bleach, various proprietary correction fluid solvents) attack the ink binders of standard ballpoint and fountain pen inks.
 The forensic signature of washing includes: dissolution halos in the paper substrate visible under transmitted light or oblique raking light (the solvent spreads laterally beyond the ink area, creating a tide-mark in the substrate); UV fluorescence anomaly at the treated area (the UV-reactive security ink may be partially affected, or the substrate fluorescence is altered by the solvent); ESDA (Electrostatic Detection Apparatus) anomaly where the original writing left an electrostatic impression in the paper that survives the chemical treatment and is visible under the ESDA process; and, most reliably, fibre disruption in the substrate visible under a stereo microscope (the solvent loosens and lifts paper fibres, producing a more porous and lofted surface texture in the treated area compared to untreated areas of the same cheque).